 Skip advert

 That means if you’re in Drive and want to go into reverse, you only need to push it forward once to select Reverse, with very little effort.
 This is no hardship, but it’s worth noting you can’t tell what drive mode is selected just by checking where the lever physically is, as it always rests in the same position – you need to look at the telltale R, N, and D letters displayed in the instrument panel.
 We found this easy most of the time, only getting caught out and needing to pay extra attention if trying to perform a quick U-turn.

-Volvo XC60 Recharge hybrid engine
+Volvo XC60 Plug-in Hybrid engine

-Both versions of the XC60 Recharge are powered by a 2.0-litre petrol engine with a turbocharger that sends power to the front wheels.
+Both versions of the XC60 Plug-in Hybrid are powered by a 2.0-litre petrol engine with a turbocharger that sends power to the front wheels.
 Both also get an electric motor driving the rear wheels, powered by an 18.8kWh (14.7kWh usable) lithium battery.
 Previous versions were also supercharged, but this was removed for the 2022 model year.

 In T6 guise, the petrol/electric powertrain produces 345bhp and manages 0-62mph in 5.7 seconds.
 Opt for the standard T8 and power increases to an impressive 449bhp, with 0-62mph taking 4.9 seconds.
 This is a time that makes it quicker than hot hatchbacks like the Honda Civic Type R and Renault Megane RS.

 On the road, the four-cylinder engine naturally lacks a V6 rasp or V8 grumble, meaning it doesn’t feel as quick as it actually is, but the power definitely makes itself felt when joining motorways and overtaking.
-Overall, the XC60 Recharge is a very quiet and civilised car to drive, and when it does kick in on heavy acceleration, the engine sounds good for a four-cylinder, and gives a distinctive aural character, despite having lost the supercharger whine from before.
+Overall, the XC60 Plug-in Hybrid is a very quiet and civilised car to drive, and when it does kick in on heavy acceleration, the engine sounds good for a four-cylinder, and gives a distinctive aural character, despite having lost the supercharger whine from before.

-Once up to speed, the XC60 Recharge is an accomplished, quiet and relaxed cruiser, aided by semi-autonomous systems such as adaptive cruise control (which will follow the car in front) and Pilot Assist that are intuitive to use.
+Once up to speed, the XC60 Plug-in Hybrid is an accomplished, quiet and relaxed cruiser, aided by semi-autonomous systems such as adaptive cruise control (which will follow the car in front) and Pilot Assist that are intuitive to use.
 This last item will automatically keep the car in its lane and even steer around gentle corners when certain criteria are met – you need to keep at least one hand on the wheel and be ready to take over at any time.

+Skip advert